-A recent macroeconomic literature on firm dynamics has documented striking differences across countries.
+Recent literature has documented striking differences in firm dynamics across countries.
 While firms in rich countries experience rapid growth conditional on survival, firms in poor countries remain small and do not grow as they age.
 Hsieh and Klenow (2014) for example show that the average firm in the US has grown by a factor of five by the time it is 30 years old.
 In contrast, firms in India see very little growth during their life-cycle, making 30 year old firms barely bigger than new entrants.
-To explain this pattern, we want to take seriously a growing microeconomic, empirical literature, which argues that lack of managerial delegation might be important to understand such differences of performance of firms in poor countries.
+To explain this pattern, we build on a growing micro-empirical literature, which argues that lack of managerial delegation might be important to understand such differences of performance of firms in poor countries.
 Bloom, Eifert, McKenzie, Mahajan, and Roberts (2013) for example argue that textile firms in India are severely constrained in their managerial resources, which prevents them from expanding.
 In particular, they show that the delegation of decision-rights hardly extends to managers outside the family as the imperfect contractual environment makes it difficult for firms to incentivize external managers.
 In fact, they show that the number of male family members is the dominant predictor of firm size.
+They also show empirically that the lack of expansion of firms allowed "bad" firms to survive in the market.
 In this paper we embed these distinct branches of the literature in a macroeconomic model and ask whether such limits to delegation are quantitatively important to explain the observed differences in plants' life-cycle growth across countries.